atamis/atamis.me/content/posts/2022-08-12-gitlab-ci-clickbait.md

 contortion.
 Separate git clone and git push steps.
 Artifacts, and their discontents.
 All these slow features.

-In the brave new world, there will be one container and it will run in one step and it will do _everything_.
+In the "brave new world", there will be one container and it will run in one build step and it will do _everything_, with no artifacts.

-And we're gonna do it in Alpine, baybee.
-The hard way.
-The fun way.

 ## Repackaging Interactions

-The easy way out would be just combining the Dockerfiles for the existing interaction tools.
+The easy way would be just combining the Dockerfiles for the existing interaction tools.
 The existing interaction tools are written in Rust, so their Dockerfiles are pretty straightforward, and you can build together something like this: